lkoolik/lkoolik.github.io/isrm.md

 ## Download Data ##

 Within the `isrm_health_calculations` folder, create a new folder called "data".
 Download the data stored in [this Google drive](https://drive.google.com/drive/folders/14j-yB43YgZgPSPvhjxjdEbhLe6tR0SEc?usp=sharing) into that folder.
 Note: you should preserve the structure sub-directory "CA_ISRM" if you intend to use the California ISRM.
-If you have a different ISRM file, mimick this structure with your ISRM file.
+If you have a different ISRM file, mimic this structure with your ISRM file.

 ## Test Code ##